İrem Korkmaz

-İrem Korkmaz (born 31 August 1998) is a Turkish judoka who competes in international judo competitions.
+İrem Korkmaz (born 31 August 1998) is a Turkish judoka who competes internationally.
 She is a European Junior champion, Islamic Solidarity Games champion, World Cadets bronze medalist and Mediterranean Games bronze medalist.
 She has also won the Turkish national championships six times.

-Korkmaz narrowly missed a place for the 2020 Summer Olympics when she lost in the second round of the 2021 World Judo Championships to eventual bronze medalist Fabienne Kocher.
+Korkmaz narrowly missed a place for the 2020 Summer Olympics when she lost in the second round of the 2021 World Judo Championships to eventual Olympic bronze medalist Fabienne Kocher of Switzerland.